How a Startup Works | A Detailed Look

 -

-Mergers: Two startups can merge to combine resources and capabilities and accelerate growth.
+Mergers: Two startups may merge to combine resources and capabilities and accelerate growth.

 -